Medicare Wages and Tips (W-2)

 What Are Medicare Wages and Tips on a W-2?

 The Medicare wages and tips section on a W-2 form states the amount of your earnings that are subject to Medicare tax withholding.
 The number included in this box will usually be identical to the “wages, tips, other compensation” section on the W-2 form.
-These matching numbers show that the Medicare tax is based on 100% of an employee’s earnings.
+These matching numbers show that the Medicare tax is based on 100% of an employee’s gross income.

 Which Wages Are Subject to Medicare Tax?